Ujams Cbriel kicked off his career in the year 2004 and has starred in numerous Nollywood movies.

-1. Richard Mofe-Damijo, because of the way he sinks in the roles he Play and of course his consistentency.
+1. Richard Mofe-Damijo, because of the way he sinks in the roles he Play and of course his consistency.

 Favourite movies and shows?

-Favorites movies is all my movies and Gulder Ultimate Search
+My favourite movies are all my movies and Gulder Ultimate Search

 Tell us a fun fact about yourself

-I love playing with children/ I have once played clown in real Life
+I love playing with children/ I once played a clown in real life

 If you were given a huge budget and asked to make a classic, what genre would it be?